MicrosoftDocs/xamarin-docs/docs/essentials/secure-storage.md

 # [UWP](#tab/uwp)

-[DataProtectionProvider](https://docs.microsoft.com/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider) is used to encryped values securely on UWP devices.
+[DataProtectionProvider](https://docs.microsoft.com/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider) is used to encrypted values securely on UWP devices.

-Encryped values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of **[YOUR-APP-ID].xamarinessentials**.
+Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of **[YOUR-APP-ID].xamarinessentials**.

-Uninstalling the application will cause the _LocalSettings_, and all encrypted values to be removed as well.
+**SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation.

 -----